 Costs and small print.

 The costs of the walk are £5.00 for adults and £3.00 for accompanied children.
-This also allows for entry to the Fleur de Lis Heritage Centre Museum once in the subsequent year.
-Please retain your ticket to gain entry.
+This also allows for entry to the Fleur de Lis Heritage Centre Museum on the day, (if you have the time and energy), and once in the subsequent year.
+There is a minimum charge of £50.